Chassis & Suspension

 TECH TIP: When installing polyurethane suspension bushings, create a lubricating paste consisting of 25% Permatex Anti-Seize and 75% of the synthetic grease supplied with your bushings.
 Then, apply this paste inside each bushing and around the outside of its metal crush tube prior to installation.
 This will provide you with long-lasting lubrication and a noise-free installation.
 Do NOT apply this paste to the insides of your bushing shells or around the outer circumferences of your bushings.
 Poly bushings weren't designed to rotate within their shells, and inducing them to do so will shorten their service lives.
 Each bushing should rotate around its crush tube.
 That is the only articulation you want or need for a proper installation.

 Although every "soft part" is considered a wear item, a good set of properly installed poly bushings will give you many years of silent, trouble-free service.
-All of my own poly bushings are still like new and perfectly quiet after years of hard use.
+All of my own poly bushings are still like new and perfectly quiet after several years of hard use.

 Let's take a moment to consider the available suspension bushing options.
 As with everything else automotive, one's bushing choices involve tradeoffs.
 Invariably, the level of NVH (Noise-Vibration-Harshness) within the cabin will increase with bushing stiffness.
 That's just how it is, and only an imbecile would attempt to convince you otherwise.
 Rubber bushings, being the most compliant, will transmit the least NVH, and metal bushings, a.k.a. hard mounts, will transmit the most, with the NVH transmissions of other materials, such as polyurethane and Delrin, lying at various points between those two extremes.